 GREK1021.
-Introduction to Greek culture and society (6 credits) (This course is offered to non-BA students for inter-Faculty broadening purposes.)
-This course provides an orientation for students of diverse backgrounds across the vast and immensely rich panorama of Greek and Hellenic/Hellenistic cultures.
+Introduction to Greek culture and society (6 credits) This course provides an orientation for students of diverse backgrounds across the vast and immensely rich panorama of Greek and Hellenic/Hellenistic cultures.
 Beginning with art and religion, the course will then move onto literature: e.g., Homer's Iliad and Odyssey, as well as archaic poetry and Athenian tragedy and comedy, among the others.
 (Topics, within this genre, will vary annually).
 The course combines detailed literary and artistic appreciation with an understanding of the cultural contexts in which Greek and Hellenic/Hellenistic art and literature flourished from ancient times to the present.
-Topics will include aspects such as: myth and religion, heroic values, the archaic world, the artistic and intellectual life of classical Athens and other Greek-speaking areas, the theatre, education, the transformations of Greek culture under Rome, the Hellenic/Hellenistic World, present-day Greece and Cyprus, and the Greek-speaking Diaspora in the world.
+Topics will include aspects such as: myth and religion, heroic values, the archaic world, the artistic and intellectual life of classical Athens and other Greek-speaking areas, the theatre, education, the transformations of Greek culture under Rome, the Hellenic/Hellenistic World, presentday Greece and Cyprus, and the Greek-speaking Diaspora in the world.
 Prerequisite: Nil Assessment: 100% coursework Medium of instruction: English.
 Knowledge of Greek is not necessary.
 Second Year GREK2001.
 Greek II.1 (6 credits) Greek II.1 is a continuation of Greek I.1 and Greek I.2.
 The intention is to build further on the junior level work and widen the scope of exposure to more complex aspects of the Greek language.
 The course offers a balanced range of the various language skills through further syntax acquisition: reading and text analysis, listening comprehension, composition, translation, oral expression, and communicative skill.
 The teaching will diversify through the use of more elaborate material and a variety of teaching techniques including work with video and Internet.
 Participants are expected to consolidate their understanding of the Greek language and to further develop their production and reception skills.
 Small tutorial groups will be arranged throughout the semester to ensure maximum opportunities for interactive practice.
 Through continuing to study this language, students will gain further insight into aspects of Greek and Cypriot culture.
 Prerequisites: GREK1002.
 Greek I.2.
 Students wishing to be admitted to GREK2001 without having previously completed GREK1002.
 Greek I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
-Assessment: 100% coursework This course will be offered in the first semester.
+100% coursework Assessment: